Golf tips and expert instruction, golf club reviews and the latest golf equipment.

-From these second shots, one is chosen and all play a third shot for there - and so on until the ball is holed.
+From these second shots, one is chosen and all play a third shot from there - and so on until the ball is holed.
 Each team returns one score for each hole and the team with the lowest score for the round wins.

-The aim of these modifications are to get all players involved more.
-In pure Texas Scranble, in theory, one player could play every shot which counts.
-However for some the attraction of Texas Scramble is precisely that one or two players can carry a team.
+The aim of these modifications is to keep all players involved.
+In pure Texas Scramble, in theory, one player could play every shot that counts.
+For some, the attraction of Texas Scramble is precisely that one or two players can carry a team.

 For this reason, Texas Scramble is often used for charity events and when several of the golfers may be rookies or very out of practice.